syncfusion-content/wpf-docs/wpf/PropertyGrid/Keyboard-Navigation-support.md

 <tr>
 <td>5</td>
 <td>Left</td>
 <td>Selection will be moved from current property to previous property.
-When the property {{'**EnableGrouping**'| markdownify }} is true and the Header of the Category group is selected, and the group is expanded, then the Category group will be collapsed, and collapsed category group header remains selected.</td>
+When the property {{'**EnableGrouping**'| markdownify }} is 'true' and the Header of the Category group is selected, and the group is expanded, then the Category group will be collapsed, and collapsed category group header remains selected.</td>
 </tr>
 <tr>
 <td>6</td>